dvudd/CI_PP2/README.md

 To address the visual monotony that a one-color background might present, especially on larger screens, a play board-styled background image was added.
 The card frames and buttons are custom-designed to match the aesthetic of the background.

-To add to the user experience sound effects were added, following the theme of old-school RPG's.
-The Files was converted from .wav to .ogg to save space, this saved about 5,3MB.
+To add further to the user experience, sound effects were added. following the theme of old-school RPG's.
+The Files was converted from .wav to .mp3 to save space, this saved about 5,3MB.

 ### Color codes
 Colors were selected using [Coolors](https://coolors.co), matching them with the main colors of the background image and the background color.
 Every monster have a unique background color to difference them more than just their graphic image.